AxisCommunications/axis-aws-kinesis-vsp/README.md

 docker-compose up -d
 ```

-to run in detached mode (background).
+to run in detached (background) mode.

 ## Verify that the Kinesis Video Stream is successfully set up